-We depend heavily on the successful development and commercialization of our lead product candidate, the Technosphere Insulin System, which is still under development, and our other product candidates, which are in preclinical development.
+We depend heavily on the successful development and commercialization of our lead product candidate, the Technosphere Insulin System, which is still in clinical development, and our other product candidates, most of which are still in preclinical development.

-To date, we have not completed the development of any products through to commercialization.
-Only our Technosphere Insulin System is currently undergoing clinical trials, while our other product candidates are in research or preclinical development.
-We anticipate that in the near term our ability to generate revenues will depend solely on the successful development and commercialization of our Technosphere Insulin System.
+To date, we have not completed the development of any product candidates through to commercialization.
+Our Technosphere Insulin System is currently undergoing clinical trials, while our other product candidates are generally in research or preclinical development.
+We anticipate that in the near term, our ability to generate revenues will depend solely on the successful development and commercialization of our Technosphere Insulin System.

 We have expended significant time, money and effort in the development of our lead product candidate, the Technosphere Insulin System, which has not yet received regulatory approval and which may never be commercialized.
 Before we can market and sell our Technosphere Insulin System, we will need to advance our Technosphere Insulin System through Phase 3 clinical trials and demonstrate in these trials that our Technosphere Insulin System is safe and effective.
-We currently anticipate conducting several pivotal Phase 3 clinical trials as well as several special population studies involving, in total, more than 3,200 patients, which will require additional time and substantial expenditure of resources.
-We must also receive the necessary approvals from the FDA and similar foreign regulatory agencies before this product can be marketed in the United States or elsewhere.
+We have initiated all of our pivotal Phase 3 clinical trials as well as several special population studies for our Technosphere Insulin System, all of which will require additional time and substantial expenditure of resources.
+We must also receive the necessary approvals from the FDA and similar foreign regulatory agencies before this product candidate can be marketed in the United States or elsewhere.
 Even if we were to receive regulatory approval, we ultimately may be unable to gain market acceptance of our Technosphere Insulin System for a variety of reasons, including the treatment and dosage regimen, potential adverse effects, the availability of alternative treatments and cost effectiveness.
 If we fail to commercialize our Technosphere Insulin System, our business, financial condition and results of operations will be materially and adversely affected.

-We are seeking to develop and expand our portfolio of product candidates through our internal research programs and through licensing or otherwise acquiring the rights to therapeutics in the areas of cancer and other areas.
+We are seeking to develop and expand our portfolio of product candidates through our internal research programs and through licensing or otherwise acquiring the rights to therapeutics in the areas of cancer and other indications.
 All of these product candidates will require additional research and development and significant preclinical, clinical and other testing prior to seeking regulatory approval to market them.
 Accordingly, these product candidates will not be commercially available for a number of years, if at all.